“To facilitate the best relationship between owner and dog using positive reinforcement to shape desired lifelong behaviors.”

 I feel most fortunate to have been given the opportunity years ago to leave the corporate world and forward my passion into a much loved career.
 It is my goal to guide you to the best relationship with your dog using my expertise as an educator, knowledge of the science of dog behavior, positive behavior-shaping training methods and my 30 plus years of experience.

 Visit the Social Media page to follow us on Facebook and Instagram

 How can I schedule an appointment?

 I am reachable to schedule an appointment through the Contact Us page on my website or via phone at 443-944-7522.
-Please note while the business is web-based, the office is on Pacific Standard Time.
+Please note while the business is run online, the office is on Pacific Standard Time.

 How can you help with behavior problems over the phone or on video chat?

 This is where my years of education, investigative experience and communication skills come into play.
 When working with a client remotely via phone or video chat, it is my job to ask a series of questions meant to gather specific information.
 Based on your responses, I am able to get a clear picture of not only the behavior problem, but how you live with and interact with your dog.
 From there a tailored training program is designed and implemented.
 As with in-home training programs, each follow up remote session is designed as a building block for success.

 No. I design a training program based on the behavior and training needs of each dog and owner.
 I then instruct and guide you to train your dog.
 It has always been my opinion that the relationship you build by working with your own dog is a foundation for a beneficial lifelong partnership and mutual understanding.

 Will you board our dog to train him?